voges/calq/README.md

 ## Build instructions

 We provide a ``CMakeLists.txt`` to build the CALQ with CMake (https://cmake.org/).
+At least CMake version 3.1 is required.

-CALQ has been tested on openSUSE Leap 42.1 with GCC 4.8.5 and on macOS Sierra (version 10.12.3) with Apple LLVM (i.e., Clang) version 8.0.0.
+CALQ has been tested on the following systems:

+* openSUSE Leap 42.1 with GCC 4.8.5
+* openSUSE Tumbleweed 20170308 with GCC 6.3.1
+* macOS Sierra (version 10.12.3) with Apple LLVM (i.e., Clang) version 8.0.0.

 Clone the CALQ repository with either